 Are you composting coffee grounds?
-Or using coffee grounds in the vegetable garden?
+Or using them in the vegetable garden?
 Used coffee grounds are a great way to improve your garden soil.
 And good soil = better harvest!
-Toss those coffee grounds in the compost!
+Toss the remains of your morning cup of Joe in the compost!

 There’s often debate about the acidity of used coffee grounds and how that might impact your garden soil, but Science Daily says:

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.